 Some larger Epson model printers offer the choice of using dye or pigment ink.
-And, the newer Epson model printers in the last few years, like the1400 printer, use dye based ink.
+And, some of the newer Epson model printers in the last few years, like the1400 and 1430 printers, use dye based ink.

 Ink Control and Calibration Very Important